-Laws of the F180 League 2008
+Laws of the F180 League 2009

-- LAW 1 The Field of Play LAW 2 - The Ball LAW 3 - The Number of Robots LAW 4 - The Robotic Equipment LAW 5 - The Referee LAW 6 - The Assistant Referee LAW 7 - The Duration of the Match LAW 8 - The Start and Restart of Play LAW 9 - The Ball In and Out of Play LAW 10 - The Method of Scoring LAW 11 - Offside LAW 12 - Fouls and Misconduct LAW 13 - Free Kicks LAW 14 - The Penalty Kick LAW 15 - The Throw-In LAW 16 - The Goal Kick
+LAW 1 - The Field of Play

+LAW 2 - The Ball

+LAW 3 - The Number of Robots

+LAW 4 - The Robotic Equipment

+LAW 5 - The Referee

+LAW 6 - The Assistant Referee

+LAW 7 - The Duration of the Match

+LAW 8 - The Start and Restart of Play

+LAW 9 - The Ball In and Out of Play

+LAW 10 - The Method of Scoring

+LAW 11 - Offside

+LAW 12 - Fouls and Misconduct

+LAW 13 - Free Kicks

+LAW 14 - The Penalty Kick

+LAW 15 - The Throw-In

+LAW 16 - The Goal Kick

-- LAW 17 The Corner Kick
+LAW 17 - The Corner Kick

 Appendix A - The Competition Rules

 Notes

-Markup Key

-New item

-Moved item

-Deleted item

 Male and Female

 References to the male gender in the Laws with respect to referees, assistant referees, team members and officials are for simplification and apply to both males and females.

 LAW 1 - The Field of Play

 Dimensions

 The field of play must be rectangular.
 The dimensions include boundary lines.

-Length: 5000 mm6100mm Width: 3500 mm4200mm
+Length: 6050mm Width: 4050mm

 Figure 1: The field dimensions Field Surface The playing surface is green felt mat or carpet.
 The floor under the carpet is level, flat and hard.
-The field surface will continue for 250 mm beyond the boundary lines on all sides.
-At the edge of the field surface, a 100 mm tall wall will prevent the robots from running off the edge.
+The field surface will continue for 675 mm beyond the boundary lines on all sides.
+The outer 425mm of this runoff area are used as a designated referee walking area (see LAW 5).
+At the edge of the field surface, a 100 mm tall wall will prevent the ball and robots from running off the edge.
 Field Markings The field of play is marked with lines.
 Lines belong to the areas of which they are boundaries.
 The two longer sides are called touch boundaries.
 The two shorter sides are called goal boundaries.
 All lines are 10 mm wide and painted white.